 The Misfit of Demon King Academy Season 2 has been officially confirmed to be in production.
+There’s already been some big changes since the lead role of Anos Voldigoad now has a new Japanese voice actor.
 But when will Maou Gakuin Season 2 come out?

 It’s also been announced that the second season will be a split-cour anime.